-Clinical assessment tools are not required for those episodes of care which are comprised entirely of the assessment only MHPoC, however local clinical practice may encourage the use of clinical assessments tools.
+Clinical assessment tools are not required for those episodes of care which are reported as assessment only, however local clinical practice may encourage the use of clinical assessments tools.

 b) Does the LSP-16 need to be re-assessed if the consumer has a mental health phase of care change within three months of completing the tool for a previous mental health phase of care change?